spacey-g/variable-star-classifier/README.md

 ##  Goal

-To build a robust ML model that classifies stars into categories such as:
+To build a robust ML model that classifies stars such as:

 - RR Lyrae
 - Cepheids